 Greece is the most beautiful country in the world, says every Greek person ever.
 They’re not bluffing.
 Look no further than the legendary Greek Isles, where postcard-perfect beaches make for the best sunsets, an “anything goes attitude” makes for the best locals, and perpetually sunny climes make for the freshest, most flavorful olives and tomatoes you will ever taste.

-Jump into a world sans travel bans and quarantine, where your only concerns are how long to nap and how much ouzo is too much ouzo.
+On this side of the Mediterranean, old-world wonders like retro tavernas, archeological sites, and ancient villas blur the line between past and present.
+Jump into a world where your only concerns are how long to nap and how much ouzo is too much ouzo.
 Out of the thousands of Greece’s islands, here is an extraordinary handful.

 Welcome to the St. Tropez of Greece, where the Beatles, Rolling Stones, and Leonard Cohen paved the way for cashed-up bohos, yacht folk, and Greek Glamazons.
 Hydra’s good looks are undeniable, but there’s more here than meets the eye.
 Alas, since it’s less than two hours away from Athens by ferry, people rarely really get to know it.
 Splurge on the overnight experience once the day-trippers have gone back to the capital.

 There are no cars, just horse-drawn carriages, but the best way to explore this tiny island is on foot.
-Wandering the cobblestone streets, just follow the sound of plucky bouzouki folk music to time-warp tavernas handing out ouzo shots, sirtaki (Greek traditional dance) extravaganzas, and seaside restaurants serving decadent seafood platters.
+Wandering the cobblestone streets, just follow the sound of plucky bouzouki folk music to time-warped tavernas handing out ouzo shots, sirtaki (Greek traditional dance) extravaganzas, and seaside restaurants serving decadent seafood platters.

 Besides all the resplendent nature, Skiathos is also known for throwing a good party.
 Banana Beach is where the music gets loud and things stay hot even after dark, but even Old Town is known for breaking out into a block party on summer nights.

-Ikaria’s claim to fame is that locals tend to live well over 100 -- which is pretty freakin’ amazing considering how many glasses of wine and packs of cigarettes these people go through.
+Ikaria’s claim to fame is that locals tend to live well over 100—which is pretty freakin’ amazing considering how many glasses of wine and packs of cigarettes these people go through.
 Scientists are miffed as to what makes Ikaria’s residents immortal, but some suspect it’s the mellow lifestyle revolving around gardening, fresh produce, and lots of naps.

 Kalymnos is heaven for rock-climbers, known for its dramatic limestone cliffs overlooking ambrosial fields of citrus groves and wildflowers.
 For centuries, it was a working sponge-diving island, but now it’s a go-to for modest beach resorts offering a lot of bang for your buck.